Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-A proven ability to work as an organisation and possess excellent communication skills.
+Ability to work in teams and have good communication skills.

 Education: